Ernst-Kirchweger-Haus

 The Ernst-Kirchweger-Haus (EKH) is a self-managed social centre in Vienna's 10th district, Favoriten.
-It was squatted in 1990 and legalised in 2008.
+It was owned by the Communist Party of Austria (KPÖ) until 2004.
+Since 1990, it was used as a social centre.
+In 2004, the KPÖ sold the building to a new owner.
 The project is named after Ernst Kirchweger.

 Occupation

-The building was squatted on 23 June 1990, and became a self-managed social centre, which hosted migrants and refugees, an infoshop, community activities, and political groups.
-The squatters, who described the EKH as an "international, multi-cultural, anti-fascist centre," named the building after Ernst Kirchweger.
-He was a former concentration camp inmate and member of the anti-fascist resistance, who was killed in 1965 by a right-wing protester during a demonstration against Taras Borodajkewycz, a former member of the National Socialist German Workers Party.
+The building was occupied by squatters The KPÖ, owners of the building, eventually agreed to lease parts of the building to them.
+These residents, identifying as autonomous activists, established a social centre, The residents, after Ernst Kirchweger.
+Kirchweger was a former concentration camp inmate and member of the anti-fascist resistance, who was killed in 1965 by a right-wing protester during a demonstration against Taras Borodajkewycz, a former member of the National Socialist German Workers Party.

-Negotiations
+Sale

 Supportive stencil graffiti: "EKH BLEIBT" ("EKH will remain").

-In 2004, the owner of the house (the Communist Party of Austria, led by Walter Baier) sold the EKH to a real estate company, whose director was accused of being a former right-wing extremist.
+In the autumn of 2004, the KPÖ sold the EKH to a real estate company.
+The KPÖ stated that it could no longer afford to subsidise the tenants, who had only been paying a symbolic rent.
+The KPÖ had previously petitioned the city of Vienna for financial aid, but failed to get any.
+Tenants disputed the KPÖ's account, stating that they had regularly paid operating expenses.
 The residents were threatened with eviction.
-After a long struggle with many protests and actions, a company with close contacts to the municipality of Vienna bought the building in July 2005.
-The threat of eviction passed and in 2008, a rental contract was signed.
+The director of the real estate company was accused by the tenants of being a right-wing extremist.
+In 2005, a company with close contacts to the municipality of Vienna bought the building.
+The tenants of the EKH agreed to start paying rent in 2008.